Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 This guide assumes that your default language is english and you are on desktop with an AMD or INTEL GPU.
 NVIDIA is supported however it's highly discouraged.

 ## 1. Basic initial Setup
 a.
-Run the command `ls /sys/firmware/efi/efivars` to check if your booted into UEFI.<br>
+Run the command `cat /sys/firmware/efi/fw_platform_size` to check if your booted into UEFI.<br>
 b.
 Run `timedatectl status` to ensure the date and time is accurate.

 ## 2. Networking
-If you're not going to be using WI-FI, then skip steps b to h.
+If you're not going to be using WI-FI, then skip part 1.

 ### Part One (Wi-Fi Setup).
 a.
 Run `ip link` to identify your network setup.<br>